elghemary/UniStudentManager/README.md

    python App.py
    ```

-## Dependencies
-- No external dependencies required for core functionality (uses Python standard library).
-- If additional packages are needed, they will be listed in a `requirements.txt` file.

 ## Usage
 - Follow the prompts in the terminal to add or view student records.
 - Add multiple subjects for each student and assign teachers to those subjects.